2024 South Korean martial law crisis: Election Commission raids

 DCC martial law troops assigned to raid the NEC training center in Suwon questioned their deployment orders, and delayed their arrival by slowing their pace or pulling off at rest stops.
-On 9 December, Rep. Lee released a report stating that a DCC brigadier general assaulted a major for questioning deployment orders and forced him on a bus to seize the NEC servers.
-Rep. Lee also highlighted that some troops wasted time after arriving at the NEC, by eating ramyeon at a nearby convenience store, after judging their deployment orders to be illegal.
-Later the brigadier general was identified as Kim Dae-woo, a close associate of DCC Commander Yeo.
+On 9 December, Representative Lee released a report stating that a DCC brigadier general assaulted a major for questioning deployment orders and forced him on a bus to seize the NEC servers.
+Representative Lee said that some troops wasted time after arriving at the NEC by eating ramyeon at a nearby convenience store, after judging their deployment orders to be illegal.
+The brigadier general was identified as Kim Dae-woo, a close associate of DCC Commander Yeo.

-On 12 December, Yoon alleged, in a national address, that the NEC's network system was vulnerable to cyberattacks and hacking, resulting in election fraud.
+On 12 December, Yoon alleged in a national address that the NEC's network system was vulnerable to cyberattacks and hacking, resulting in election fraud.
 The president accused the NEC of invoking constitutional immunity as an excuse to avoid inspection of its internal system in 2023 and claimed that the National Intelligence Service had discovered a North Korean hacking attack on the system.
-The NEC released a statement calling Yoon's allegation "baseless" and said Yoon's "raising suspicions of electoral fraud due to strong doubts amounts to self-denial of the electoral management system through which he was elected president".
-The NEC statement added that election fraud would require organized action from NEC aides, a breakdown of the security management system, and switching out identical amounts of actual voting papers, and called it "almost impossible".
+The NEC released a statement calling Yoon's allegation "baseless" and said Yoon's "raising suspicions of electoral fraud ... amounts to self-denial of the electoral management system through which he was elected president".
+The statement added that election fraud would require organized action from NEC aides, a breakdown of the security management system, and switching out identical amounts of actual voting papers, and called it "almost impossible".
 On 13 December, NEC Chairman Rho Tae-ak said in a National Assembly hearing that sending martial-law troops to take over the NEC was inexcusably illegal and unconstitutional.
-On 19 December, the NIS also confirmed, in a report to the National Assembly, that there was no evidence of election rigging.
+On 19 December, the NIS confirmed, in a report to the National Assembly, that there was no evidence of election rigging.

-The unsealed indictment of former Minister Kim on 27 December revealed, Commander of the Intelligence Command, Moon Sang-ho and his predecessor Roh Sang-won intended for 30 troops to detain NEC staff and tie them up with ropes and put masks on their faces, to be sent to the Water Defense Command Bunker due to election fraud.
+The unsealed indictment of former Minister Kim on 27 December revealed that Commander of the Intelligence Command Moon Sang-ho and his predecessor Roh Sang-won intended for 30 troops to detain NEC staff, tie them with ropes, put masks on their faces, and send them to the Water Defense Command Bunker for election fraud.
 Evidence was found of awls, ropes, hammers, cable ties and baseball bats belonging to the arrest team to be used when carrying out the arrests.